JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

 Now the loading spinner shows up, but it never goes away.
-That's due to us dispatching the fetch when the data has already comes back.
-To address this, we're using a status check ReSift helper `isNormal`.
-You're already familiar with the `isLoading` helper.
-The `isNormal` helper simply checks if there requested data has been returned.
-Let's use it to add a simple check in our `useEffect`:
+That’s due to us dispatching the fetch when the data has already comes back.
+To address this, we’re going to use a status check ReSift helper `isNormal`.
+You’re already familiar with the `isLoading` helper, which checks is the data is loading.
+Similarly, the `isNormal` helper simply checks if the requested data has been returned.
+Let’s use it to add a simple check in our `useEffect`:

 ```js
 // /components/MovieDrawer.js